Harmonyasha/Roblox-Freedom-Distribution/README.md

 ## 🚀 Original Author

-The project was created by [Windows81](https://github.com/Windows81/Roblox-Freedom-Distribution) and is maintained by the developer community.
+The project was created by [Windows81](https://github.com/Windows81/Roblox-Freedom-Distribution)